 - You may also have to pay a registration fee when you register.

 You must register if you:

-- are paid to prepare at least one New York State return in calendar year 2016 as a tax return preparer, or
+- are paid to prepare at least one New York State return in this calendar year as a tax return preparer, or

 - help to issue or administer a refund anticipation loan or refund anticipation check.